Margaret Barber: Life

-Unable to continue her charitable work, Barber took up writing under the pseudonym "Michael Fairless", the "Michael" inspired by her childhood friend Michael McDonnell (1882–1956), subsequently chief justice of the British Mandate of Palestine.
-Her first book was the religious romance The Gathering of Brother Hilarius (1901) but it was The Roadmender (1902) that achieved a wild success, being reprinted 31 times in 10 years.
+Unable to continue her charitable work, Barber took up writing.
+She published under the pseudonym "Michael Fairless", the "Michael" inspired by her childhood friend Michael McDonnell (1882–1956), subsequently chief justice of the British Mandate of Palestine.
+As her health worsened, she switched from writing with her right hand to using her left hand, and later used dictation.
+Her first book was the religious romance The Gathering of Brother Hilarius (1901).
+It was The Roadmender (1902) that achieved a wild success, being reprinted 31 times in 10 years.
 A posthumous work, The Grey Brethren, was issued in 1905.
 It consisted of a number of fragments and short fairy tales, intended for juvenile readers; included among them were, A German Christmas Eve, The Manifestation, The Dreadful Griffin, The Discontented Daffodils, and The Fairy Fluffikins.

 Barber died in Henfield, West Sussex while on vacation with the Dowsons.
 She is buried in nearby Ashurst.
 Her epitaph reads "Lo how I loved Thee".